OoliteProject/oolite/README.txt

 .gitmodules with .relative_submodules.  eg, on Unix:

 $ cp .absolute_gitmodules .gitmodules
-$ git submodule upate --init
+$ git submodule update --init
-$ cp .relative_gitmodules .gitmodules
+$ git checkout -- .gitmodules

 You should now have access to the submodules, without git complaining that .gitmodules has changed or including .gitmodules in pull requests.